ddxor/cd/README.md

-# Cyber-duck technical challenge
+# Technical challenge

 ## Introduction

-A technical test for cyber-duck.co.uk.
 Written using PHP as the primary language and Laravel as the backend framework of choice.

 ## Technology